Bowerbird/bowerbird-ios-beta/README.md

 Matt Greenfield - http://www.bigpaua.com/ - creator of MGBox2 which is used extensively for the UI

 The RestKit project - https://github.com/restkit - which is used for Server Communication

+Alex Billingsley - https://github.com/DyKnow/SignalR-ObjC - creator of SignalR-objC, a port of SignalR to Objective-C used for server to app callbacks